jcreek/denBot/README.md

 * q pokemon ign   - Join the queue (first player can set the pokemon and their in-game name)
 * lq  - Leave the queue
 * sq  - Show the queue
+* start - Vote to start the adventure early, without the full number of players (all players in the queue must use this to start early)
 * cq  - Clear the queue (admin-only, not to be shared with normal users)
 * ru  - Remove a tagged user from the queue (admin-only, not to be shared with normal users)
 * dc  - Delete an adventure channel (only the captain can use this)